Modeling and Calibration of Supplier Selection Problem in Freight Agent-Based Simulations: Introduction

 Freight transportation is inherently a derived demand, driven by the need to move goods from production to consumption locations.
 This characteristic highlights the importance of understanding the structure of supply chains and the flow of goods from their origins to destinations, including the logistics and routing choices in between.
 Changes in production sources can significantly impact transportation networks by altering logistics flows, modal shares, and traffic composition.
-Conversely, the condition and capacity of transportation infrastructure can influence sourcing decisions, for instance, port congestion or deteriorating network performance may discourage sourcing from specific regions. \replace{Additionally, trade policies, tariffs, and international relations shape sourcing behavior and, in turn, transportation outcomes.
-For example, tariffs and economic dynamics have recently altered U.S. trade flows.
-In 2023, Mexico overtook China as the United States’ top trading partner \cite{swanson_romero_2024}, and in May 2025, the Port of Los Angeles recorded a 9\% drop in Chinese imports \cite{cbt} due to recent tariffs.}{Additionally, the push for supply chain resilience and nearshoring strategies has begun to reshape global sourcing behavior.
+Conversely, the condition and capacity of transportation infrastructure can influence sourcing decisions, for instance, port congestion or deteriorating network performance may discourage sourcing from specific regions.
+Additionally, the push for supply chain resilience and nearshoring strategies has begun to reshape global sourcing behavior.
 For instance, evolving trade dynamics have recently altered U.S. import patterns.
-In 2023, Mexico overtook China as the United States’ top trading partner \cite{swanson_romero_2024}, signaling a structural shift in freight origins} These shifts carry significant transportation implications.
+In 2023, Mexico overtook China as the United States’ top trading partner \cite{swanson_romero_2024}, signaling a structural shift in freight origins These shifts carry significant transportation implications.
 Nearly 40\% of Chinese imports to the U.S. enter via the Ports of Los Angeles and Long Beach \cite{tonlexing_2025}, whereas most imports from Mexico enter through Texas by truck and rail \cite{bts_2017}.
 As sourcing patterns evolve, they necessitate reevaluation of infrastructure investments, highlighting the need for freight modeling tools to accurately assess network-level impacts.

 Effectively addressing the network-level impacts of freight movement requires modeling tools capable of capturing the decision-making behavior of individual freight agents, particularly with regard to sourcing and logistics choices.
 Recently, agent-based modeling (ABM) has been utilized in the freight domain as a mean of simulating such complex interactions.
 In contrast to traditional aggregate or deterministic models, freight ABMs represent suppliers, shippers, carriers, receivers, and end consumers as autonomous agents with unique objectives and behavioral rules.
 These agents interact with each other and with their physical and policy environment in ways that give rise to emergent system-level outcomes.
 This approach enables the modeling of heterogeneous preferences, adaptive behaviors, and decentralized decision-making.
 As a result, freight ABMs are especially well-suited to exploring how logistical decisions—such as supplier selection, carrier choice, shipment size, transport mode, and routing—are shaped by evolving conditions including infrastructure constraints, regulatory policies, technological innovation, and interactions with passenger traffic on shared networks.